MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 # Lab answer key: Upgrade and migrate in Windows Server

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Upgrading%20and%20migrating%20in%20Windows%20Server)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Exercise 1: Deploying AD DS domain controllers in Azure

 #### Task 1: Deploy a domain controller by using an Azure Resource Manager (ARM) template